GLOBAL MARKETS-Euro, US stocks gain on better signs from Europe

 Gold fell more than 1 percent as worries about a potential debt default in Greece and a deepening debt crisis in Italy weighed on market sentiment and pushed investors to liquidate commodity assets.

-U.S. gold futures for December delivery GCZ1 settled down $32 at $1,759.60 an ounce.
+Spot gold prices XAU= fell $13.29 to $1,758.20 an ounce.
 (Reporting by Ryan Vlastelica, Julie Haviv and Gene Ramos in New York; Silvia Antonioli, Emelia Sithole-Matarise and Atul Prakash in London; Writing by by Herbert Lash; Editing by Kenneth Barry and Andrew Hay)

 * Canada innovation minister says "I believe Bombardier is indeed back"